runemalm/OpenDDD.NET/README.md

 Big thanks to Eric Evans for his [seminal book on DDD](https://www.amazon.com/Domain-Driven-Design-Tackling-Complexity-Software/dp/0321125215) and
 Vaughn Vernon for his [reference implementation](https://github.com/VaughnVernon/IDDD_Samples) of DDD in Java.

+### Contribution

+If you want to contribute to the code base, create a pull request on the develop branch.
+Feel very free to reach out to us by email or via social media.

 ### Supported .NET Versions

 - .NET 5